 Below are links to dedicated pages for each Secretarybird which has been fitted with a tracking device.
-Basic information about each bird as well as a Google Earth Map indicating the movement of the bird can be found on each page.
+Basic information about each bird as well as a map indicating the movement of the bird can be found on each page.
 The pages will be updated on a regular basis.

 |Last Updated on Tuesday, 10 September 2013 09:03|